 Carve out a unique path.
 Define your academic journey.
 Separate yourself from the pack as you learn alongside other serious, like-minded students.
 Maximize the strength of your resume.

-Our highly regarded honors program provides a unique opportunity for students to take an alternative track through the general studies requirements of the college.
+Our highly regarded honors program provides a unique opportunity for students to take an alternative track through the interdisciplinary studies requirements of the university.
 Incoming undergraduate students with either a 3.25 cumulative grade point average or a score of 24 or higher on the ACT are eligible to apply.

 How is it different?